Skip to main content

 Child sex trafficking is already a felony.
 It comes with a sentence of five-to-12 years in prison, and a maximum sentence of 15 years to life and a fine of more than $1.5 million, if the offense includes force, fear, fraud, violence or threats.
 Convicts also are required to register as a sex offender.

 The crime is not, however, on California’s list of “serious felonies,” which includes murder, rape and lewd acts with a child.
 Those serious felonies count as strikes in California’s 1994 Three Strikes law.
+If a person is convicted three times of those serious felonies, they are automatically sentenced to a minimum of 25 years to life.

 Topics to follow